thomasodus/ansible-role-nginx-/README.md

 Used nginx playbook from  https://github.com/geerlingguy/ansible-role-nginx

-## Note: Niginx was installed on both web and app instances but configured to perform different tasks  as requested for this task.
+# Note: Niginx was installed on both web and app instances but configured to perform different tasks  as required for this task.

 # Nginx :
 	- set variables { ansible/roles/nginx/defaults/main.yml}